 So, with that being said, what if you start with slide film but then process it as if it were print film?
 I.e. you take photos with the slide film.
 But instead of processing it with E-6 chemicals and chop the film into squares / rectangles, you process that slide film with C-41 chemicals?
 So you can then make prints out of it?

 The result is that the colors really pop.
 The contrast becomes quite strong.
 This creates beautiful results with high-color images.

-If you haven’t tried creating cross processed images, I highly recommend it.
+If you haven’t tried creating cross processed slide film images, I highly recommend it.
 Buy yourself some slide film, let your developer know that you want to process it as regular print film, and enjoy the results!